zaim/dik/README.md

 Register a resource provider

-The `options` argument can be an options object, which can have a `deps` property which is an array of resource provider ID strings that this resource is dependant upon.
+The `options` argument can be an options object, which may have these properties:

+* `deps` - array of resource provider ID strings that this resource is dependent upon.

+* `factory` - boolean, if true the resource will not be cached and a new instance is returned on every `get` call.

 As a shortcut, the array of ID strings can also be passed directly as the `options` argument.